New York Chapter 2

 The National Center for Children Exposed to Violence - a web site maintained by Yale University, supported by a grant from the US Department of Justice.

 The AAP Disaster Preparedness Advisory Council has been hard at work developing a strategic plan for the AAP and responding to requests for pediatric input or involvement in national efforts.
-Some information is available at http://www.aap.org/disasters/ and a new Web site will be available soon; stay tuned for more information.
+Some information is available at its newly redesigned web site Children and Disasters.

 Internet Links